apache/flink/docs/dev/table/hive/read_write_hive.md

 ## Writing To Hive

 Similarly, data can be written into hive using an `INSERT` clause.

-Consider there is a mytable table with two columns: name, age.
+Consider there is an example table named "mytable" with two columns: name and age, in string and int type.

 {% highlight bash %}
 # ------ Insert with append mode ------